 Use the internet to get the names and addresses of shelters in the 3 to 5 adjoining counties.
 Mail them your small mailer.
 Although officially they need you to come in and fill out their form, that is most often not practical without extended driving.
 But they will almost always post your photo mailer, which gives you one more chance to bring your pet home.

-If you want to be more intensive with your mailer, contact a company such as sherlockbones.com, who for a fee will prepare a mailer and posters for you, and will send the mailer as a post card to 500 or as many as 1,000 homes in your circle.
+If you want to be more intensive with your mailer, contact a company such as sherlockbones.com, who for a fee will prepare a mailer and posters for you, and will send the mailer as a postcard to 500 or as many as 1,000 homes in your circle.
 You can also look at the bulletin board of your local shelter to see what mailers look like and identify other companies offering the service.
-The mailer raises the awareness in the community.
+The mailer raises awareness in the community.
 It adds more eyes to the search.
-It helps connect your dog who wants to come home with you, who are desperately trying to find it.
+It helps connect your dog who wants to come home with you, who is desperately trying to find it.

 You can run an ad in the local paper’s classified section for lost pets.
 Please be careful of the people who call you.
 You are vulnerable.
 There are people who use these ads to con and scam reward money for pets they do not have.
 Check the found ads as well.

 You have posted your signs.
 You have mailed your flyers.
 You have visited the local shelters.
 You are checking the internet postings once every day.
 You are watching the classified found ads.

 It is okay to keep walking and driving in search of your pet, but set hours for yourself.
 The best ones are early morning before the traffic starts up.

 Keep doing the normal things in your life.
 It isn’t for your pet.
 It is for you.
 The wear and tear of all of this are substantial.
 The more you can keep to normal patterns for yourself, the more you can stay focused and productive.